wrongu/learning-music-features/README.md

 __test scripts__

 The main test script (and the only one that I can guarantee works) is `test_iterative_sparse_encoding.m`.
 With nothing else specified, this will do the grating test that I presented in the poster presentation; it will generate 25 training images made from the sum of 5 random gratings and run ISC.

+The other important test is `test_classifier.m`, which uses the results of feature-generation (must have `B_ISC` and `B_PCA` in workspace) and convolves them with small samples of songs from the current composers.
+Using a hack-y version of n-fold cross validation, it does a bunch of classification trials and plots the results.
+Note: this was added after the poster presentation and may be buggy.
+Also the results are inconclusive.

 __plots__